luketurnerdev/portfolio/README.md

 2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words):

-Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+The basically functionality of the internet revolves around clients and servers.
+Users (or more specifically, their machines), are clients, and these clients send requests for data to a server, which holds the information.
+A copy of the information is then sent to the client's machine, so that it can be viewed.

+Domains are addresses where web pages are located.
+For example, the domain name "google.com" points to the IP address "216.58.216.164", and the domain provides a more readable version of the IP address to the user.

+A web server uses Hypertext Transfer Protocol (HTTP) to store the files contained within a webpage (such as HTML files images, etc) that need to be displayed on a webpage.

+Web browsers are pre-packages pieces of software that allow users to easily access the internet through a graphical user interface (GUI).
+Some examples are Mozilla Firefox, Google Chrome, Opera, Safari, and Internet Explorer.

+3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)

-Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
-150 words)
+One aspect of internet technology that has had a significant impact on the world is Crytopcurrency, which is a system of online currency that allows transactions to be made securely in a decentralized way, meaning that users can send tokens, or 'coins' to eachother in a Peer-to-Peer fashion, instead of requiring an intermediary such as a bank.
+The state of cryptocurrency continues to evolve, with technologies such as Ethereum expanding on the technology by adding features like smart contracts, which are applications that run exactly as they are programmed to do, which lowers the chance of unwanted interference by third parties, censorship and fraud in transactions between users.